Dirayet Taşdemir

-Dirayet Taşdemir (born 1982) is a Turkish politician from the Peoples' Democratic Party (HDP), who has served as a Member of Parliament for the electoral district of Ağrı since 7 June 2015.
+Dirayet Taşdemir (born 1982) is a Turkish-Kurdish politician from the Peoples' Democratic Party (HDP), who has served as a Member of Parliament for the electoral district of Ağrı since 7 June 2015.

 Early life and career

 Taşdemir was born in Ağrı in 1982.
 She graduated from the sociology and archeology departments at Mersin University.
 She has been an activist for women's rights, having participated in several national and international efforts to advance liberties and rights for women.